 Kellie and I were very fortunate during Hurricane Harvey and the Great Texas Freeze of 2021.
 For Harvey, our home didn’t flood.
-We were one of the few.
-We were lucky during the freeze as well because we have a portable generator.
+We were very lucky.
+We were also lucky during the freeze because we have a portable generator.
 The power was out for four days in temperatures below 30 degrees.
 The generator allowed us to run a window unit with heat and a few lights.
-There was a styrofoam cup of tea in the kitchen that froze solid.

 Conclusion On Preparing Your RV For Evacuation

 When it comes down to it, being prepared and having a plan is vital.
 Be flexible enough to change course if needed.
 If you find yourself stuck in a storm, make sure you have a weather radio to keep up with forecasts.
 Just remember, RV parks and campgrounds may not be able to accommodate you on short notice.
-With a little bit of planning, evacuating the next big storm should be a little less hectic.
-Be prepared for your return home as well.
-Flooding and power outages can last for weeks or even months.
+However, with a little bit of planning, evacuating the next big storm should be a little less hectic.
+Be prepared for your return home as flooding and power outages can last for weeks or even months.